-Unit 1A contains the rural communities of Saxman, Metlakatla, and Hyder.
-It also contains the soon to be rural community of Ketchikan (see Figure 9).
+Unit 1A contains the rural communities of Ketchikan, Saxman, Metlakatla, and Hyder (see Figure 9).
 These communities are only accessible by plane or boat, and they range from approximately 45 to 109 miles in linear distance from Unit 2 (Table 5).
 As rural communities within Unit 1A, Saxman, Metlakatla, and Hyder have had a customary and traditional use determination for deer in Unit 2 since 1992.
-Ketchikan will gain a customary and traditional use determination for deer in Unit 2 once the newly adopted Federal subsistence regulations are published in the Federal Register.
+Ketchikan recently gained a customary and traditional use determination for deer in Unit 2 with its rural status change in 2025.
 Ketchikan, Saxman, and Metlakatla are located within the ancestral territory of the Tlingit, where people have been living for over 10,000 years (Erlandson et al. 1992; Thornton et al. 2010; Lindo et al. 2017; Gillispie 2018).
 Hyder is a small, former mining community located along the US/Canada border, in the ancestral territory of the Tsimshian [Ts'msyen] (ADCCED 2025).